 Program B

 Program B is intended for students seeking secondary school teaching licensure.
-Students who wish to earn teaching licensure in addition to earning a Bachelor of Science with a major in mathematics also must complete the Teacher Education Program (TEP); see "Teacher Licensure" below.
+Students who wish to earn teaching licensure in addition to earning a Bachelor of Science with a major in mathematics also must complete the Teacher Education Program (TEP); see the section titled "Teacher Licensure."

 Program B: Core Courses